dakotahawkins/Fixup-LFS/README.md

 Run from inside of a git repo:

     Usage: fixup-lfs.sh [OPTION]
-    Fixes non-LFS files that should have been LFS all along.
+    Fixes non-LFS files that should have been in LFS all along.

       -l, --list    Don't fix anything, just list what would be fixed.
+      -v, --verify  Like --list, but exits with an error if files need to be fixed.
       -h, --help    Display this help and exit.